-As we push toward the macOS Big Sur 11.3 release, keep an eye out for macOS support updates.
+As we speed toward the macOS Big Sur 11.5 release, keep an eye out for macOS support updates.
 These updates should help stabilize performance and help your device make a smooth transition to new software.

 Before you download an app update, make sure you read reviews from users.
 These reviews will alert you to potential benefits and problems with the latest version.